brucemack/microlink/docs/el_supplement.md

 A large response will be returned from the server.
 The result is tokenized using 0x0a characters (\n).

 * The first token consists of three @ symbols.
-* The second token contains the total number of entires in the directory response.
+* The second token contains the total number of entries in the directory response.
 * Thereafter, a repeating series of tokens for each directory entry, discussed below.

 Here is an example of the start of the response: